Socket#

 • Enable peer verification for TLS clients in production

-• Use readExactly/writeExactly for framing protocols
+• Use readExactly / writeExactly for framing protocols

-• Handle TemporaryError by calling wait methods
+• Handle TemporaryError by calling the appropriate wait* method

 • Call disconnect() before closing stream sockets for graceful shutdown